AbhijitJha/brackets-LESShints/README.md

 ![screenshot](screenshots/screenshot2.png)

 It shows you hints even if your cursor is in the middle of a valid variable name.
-It now checks that @ should be at start of line or that the character before @ belongs the list of beforeStartCharaters(indicating start of a new statement/variable) like space, tab, colon, semi-colon, comma, brackets etc
+It now checks that @ should be at start of line or that the character before @ belongs the list of beforeStartCharacters(indicating start of a new statement/variable) like space, tab, colon, semi-colon, comma, brackets etc

 ##How to use